Ati-netauto/helloworld/README.md

 # Troubleshooting
 If you don't see the text please wait for few seconds before trying again.

-If it is still not working please check if Terraform has installed Node.js and NPM successfully
+If it is still not working please check if Terraform has installed Node.js and NPM successfully on the EC2 instance

 #### ssh into the EC2 instance